ICAEW.com works better with JavaScript enabled.

 The consideration paid for the equity instruments of the sponsoring entity shall simply be deducted from equity (shares held in trust).

-If the trust incurs any expenses these are recognised in the sponsoring entity’s profit and loss.
-Any finance provided by the sponsoring entity to the trust is ignored as it is effectively eliminated on ‘consolidation’.
+If the Trust incurs any expenses these are recognised in the sponsoring entity’s profit and loss.
+Any finance provided by the sponsoring entity to the Trust is effectively eliminated on ‘consolidation’.

 When the shares vest with, and are purchased by employees (usually for a different price):